mesako/SABERWest2023/docs/350-intro-to-dataframes.md

 The `str` function reveals that the `iris` dataframe contains different data types.
 Specifcally, it mostly contains columns of numbers as well as a column of factors or categorical data referring to which species the iris belonged to.

 The `summary` function tries to tell us more info about each column.
 For numerical data, it summarizes the min and max values, the quartiles, and the center values (e.g. median or mean).
-For categorical data like the `Species` column, this function shows how many rows belong to each category.
+For categorical data like the `Species` column, this function shows how many rows belong to each category (worksheet tasks 2.5.2C and 2.5.3D).

 We can try to look at the beginning of a specific column in this dataset to get a better understanding for it.
 Dataframes that have names for their columns allow you to index into the columns specifically by name using the `$` operator as shown below.